rerun-io/rerun/examples/rust/robby_fischer/README.md

     &rerun::Transform3D::from_translation(Into::<[f32; 3]>::into(board_center)),
 ).unwrap();

-// Holder refers to the adjacent white board that holds captured pieces. rec.log(
+// `holder` refers to the adjacent white board that holds captured pieces. rec.log(
     "a8origin/holder",
     &rerun::Transform3D::from_translation(Into::<[f32; 3]>::into(